Hamilton cycles in random geometric graphs: Higher dimensions

-We begin this stage by proving Lemma~\ref{l:far} for this model. \begin{lemma} No two far cubes are more than $\ell_\infty$ distance $c/10$ apart. \end{lemma} \begin{proof} Suppose not.
-Then let $F$ be the set of far cubes, let $x$ be the point of $F$ closest to a corner in the $l_1$ norm and let $Q$ be the cube containing $x$.
+We begin this stage by proving Lemma~\ref{l:far} for this model. \begin{lemma} No two far cubes are more than $\ell_\infty$ distance $c/10$ apart. \end{lemma} \begin{pf} Suppose not.
+Then let $F$ be the set of far cubes, let $x$ be a point of $F$ closest to a corner in the $l_1$ norm and let $Q$ be the cube containing $x$ (or any of the possibilities if it is on the boundary between cubes).
 We know that all the cubes within $(c-d)$ of a far cube are not in $A$.
-Hence all such cubes which are not far must be close, and thus non-full.
+Hence all such cubes which are not far must be close, and thus nonfull.\vadjust{\goodbreak}

 The number of close cubes is at least